-(3) The provisions of Subarticle 6 of this article become effective for 2021 data submitted in 2022, if U.S. EPA has approved, as memorialized by publication in the Federal Register and Code of Federal Regulations, that provision as part of California’s plan for compliance with the Clean Power Plan.
+(2) The following definitions related to Electric Power Entities in section 95102(a) of this article are applicable for 2026 data reported in 2027: “Asset-controlling supplier” or “ACS”; “CAISO markets”; “CAISO Markets Purchaser” or “CAISO Purchaser”; “CAISO Scheduling Coordinator”; “California Independent System Operator” or “CAISO”; “Committed capacity”; “Dynamic tag” or “dynamically tagged power” or “dynamic schedule” or “dynamic interchange schedule”; “Electricity exporter”; “Electricity importers”; “Electricity sold into the CAISO markets”; “Energy storage system” or “ESS” or “secondary generation source”; “Exported electricity”; “Extended Day-Ahead Market” or “EDAM”; “First deliverer of electricity” or “first deliverer”; “Fleet emission factor”; “Imported electricity”; “Multi-jurisdictional retail provider” or “MJRP”; “Primary generation source”; “Pseudo-tie”; “Renewable Energy Credit” or “REC”; “Retail sales”; “Specified source of electricity” or “specified source”; and “Western Energy Imbalance Market” or “WEIM”

+(3) The definitions in section 95102(b) of this article are applicable for 2026 product data reported in 2027.

+(4) The provisions of section 95111 of this article are applicable for 2026 data reported in 2027

+(5) The provisions of sections 95130 through 95133 of this article are applicable for 2026 data reported in 2027

 (i) Calculation and Reporting of De Minimis Emissions.
 A facility operator may designate as de minimis a portion of GHG emissions representing no more than 3 percent of a facility’s total CO₂ equivalent emissions (including emissions from biomass-derived fuels and feedstocks), not to exceed 20,000 metric tons of CO₂e.
 The operator or supplier may estimate de minimis emissions using alternative methods of the operator’s choosing, subject to the concurrence of the verification body that the methods used are reasonable, not biased toward significant underestimation or overestimation of emissions, and unlikely to exceed the de minimis limits.
 The operator must separately identify and include in the emissions data report the emissions from designated de minimis sources.
 The operator must determine CO₂ equivalence according to the global warming potentials as specified in the “global warming potential” definition of this article.

 (j) Calculating, Reporting, and Verifying Emissions from Biomass-Derived Fuels.
-The operator or supplier must separately identify and report all biomass-derived fuels as described in section 95852.2(a) of the cap-and-trade regulation.
-Except for operators that use the methods of 40 CFR §98.33(a)(2)(iii) or §98.33(a)(4), the operator or supplier must separately identify, calculate, and report all direct emissions of CO₂ resulting from the combustion of biomass-derived fuels as specified in sections 95112 and 95115 for facilities, and sections 95121 and 95122 for suppliers.
-A biomass-derived fuel not listed in section 95852.2(a) of the cap-and-trade regulation must be identified as non-exempt biomass-derived fuel.
-For a fuel listed under section 95852.2 of the cap-and-trade regulation, reporting entities must also meet the verification requirements in section 95131(i) of this article and the requirements of section 95852.1.1 of the cap-and-trade regulation, or the fuel must be identified as non-exempt biomass-derived fuel.
+The operator or supplier must separately identify and report all biomass-derived fuels as described in section 95852.2(a) of the Cap-and-Invest Regulation.
+Except for operators that use the methods of 40 CFR §98.33(a)(2)(iii) or §98.33(a)(4), the operator or supplier must separately identify, calculate, and report all direct emissions of CO₂ resulting from the combustion or consumption of biomass-derived fuels as specified in sections 95112 and 95115 for facilities, and sections 95121 and 95122 for suppliers.
+A biomass-derived fuel not listed in section 95852.2(a) of the Cap-and-Invest Regulation must be identified as non-exempt biomass-derived fuel.
+For a fuel listed under section 95852.2 of the Cap-and-Invest Regulation, reporting entities must also meet the verification requirements in section 95131(i) of this article and the requirements for exempt biomass-derived fuel in section 95852.1 of the Cap-and-Invest Regulation, or the fuel must be identified as non-exempt biomass-derived fuel.
 Carbon dioxide combustion emissions from non-exempt biomass-derived fuel will be identified as non-exempt biomass-derived CO₂.
-The responsibility for obtaining verification of a biomass-derived fuel falls on the entity that is claiming there is not a compliance obligation for the fuel, as indicated in section 95852.2 of the cap-and-trade regulation.
+The responsibility for obtaining verification of a biomass-derived fuel falls on the entity that is claiming there is not a compliance obligation for the fuel, as indicated in section 95852.1 of the Cap-and-Invest Regulation.

 (1) When reporting solid waste, the reporting entity must separately report the mass, in short tons, of urban waste, agricultural waste, and municipal solid waste.